wangp/pushpull/README.md

 **WARNING**: Use at your own risk.

-plugsink is known to work with GMail, and was tested against Dovecot during its earlier development.
-I don't know if anyone else uses it, or has tested it with other IMAP servers. plugsink does not send the EXPUNGE command (yet) so it should not permanently delete your mail from the IMAP server, nonetheless I suggest you do your own testing.
+pushpull is known to work with GMail, and was tested against Dovecot during its earlier development.
+I don't know if anyone else uses it, or has tested it with other IMAP servers. pushpull does not send the EXPUNGE command (yet) so it should not permanently delete your mail from the IMAP server, nonetheless I suggest you do your own testing.
 And read the source code.